dsi-explore/eda20-team4-project/next_steps.md

 # Next Steps Following 11/18 meeting
 * Each look into different methods of analysis, eda/visualizations be complete by the time we return from break
-  -Matt: text analysis, job categories/industry by location, industry types
+  * Matt: text analysis, job categories/industry by location, industry types
-  -Logan: companies & job categories, glassdoor rating (it is by company)
+  * Logan: companies & job categories, glassdoor rating (it is by company)
-  -Meena: salary by location, job type
+  * Meena: salary by location, job type
-  -Sarah: cost of living, salary by job category, salary by industry
+  * Sarah: cost of living, salary by job category, salary by industry
 * Other Project Stuff
-  -Meena: organizing github, will provide date
+  * Meena: organizing github, will provide date
-  -Logan: begin writing metro data methodology
+  * Logan: begin writing metro data methodology
-  -Sarah: outline writeup
+  * Sarah: outline writeup
-  -Matt: write about job category feature
+  * Matt: write about job category feature
 * Accomplished:
-  -Logan:
+  * Logan:
-  -Matt:
+  * Matt:
-  -Meena:
+  * Meena:
-  -Sarah:
+  * Sarah: